-Policy: The President is the sole spokesperson for the CBIC.
+Policy: The President is the sole spokesperson for CBIC.

-- 1. Communication between CBIC and certificants and/or applicants - a.
-Response to routine inquiries addressed by established policy and procedure is the responsibility of the Executive Director or designee. - b.
+- 1. Communication between CBIC and certificants and/or applicants: - a.
+Responding to routine inquiries addressed by established policy and procedure is the responsibility of the Executive Director or designee. - b.
 Unusual situations or concerns, which cannot be resolved, are referred to the President or Executive Committee, or Test Committee Chair. - c.
-When Directors receive verbal inquiry or complaint relative to a certification issue, the director should request a written summary and copies of any supporting documentation and refer the issue to executive management.
+When Directors receive verbal inquiry or complaint relative to a certification issue, the Director should request a written summary and copies of any supporting documentation and refer the issue to executive management.
 Verbal response to the candidate/certificant should thank them for their comments, and indicate the issue will be investigated and responded to.
 Any information given must be consistent with the current Candidate Handbook and/or established policy.
-All written responses should come from the President, Executive Director or designee, or Test Committee Chair. - d.
-Copies of correspondence provided to directors by executive management should not be responded to unless requested by the Executive Director or President. - 2.
+All written responses should come from the President, Executive Director or designee, or Test Committee Chair. - 2.
 Communication between CBIC and other organizations: The President is the official communicator with outside agencies.
 All correspondence or inquiry should be referred to the President.
 Individual members of the Board should not respond officially on behalf of CBIC unless directed by the President. - 3.
-Statement of Board policy vs. personal opinion: In communication with others regarding certification issues, care must be exercised to differentiate between CBIC policy and personal opinion.
+Statement of Board policy versus personal opinion: In communication with others regarding certification issues, care must be exercised to differentiate between CBIC policy and personal opinion.
 Board policy is defined as a practice or proposed practice adopted by CBIC through the approval of a resolution that appears in the official minutes and/or in the policy manual or Candidate Handbook. - 4.
-Requests for exceptions to Board policies Requests are to be referred to the Executive Director to enforce established policy or determine if unusual circumstances warrant referral to the President or Executive Committee.
+Requests for exceptions to Board policies: Requests are to be referred to the Executive Director to enforce established policy or determine if unusual circumstances warrant referral to the President or Executive Committee.
 Individual Directors must not promise exceptions to established policy. - 5.
-Written correspondence All written correspondence by Directors should be reviewed by the Executive Director and/or President prior to distribution, with copy maintained by the Executive Office.
+Written correspondence: All written correspondence by Directors should be reviewed by the Executive Director and/or President prior to distribution, with copy maintained by the Executive Office.